Cyphred/RFIDPOS-reader-device/README.md

 Functions:
 [GENERAL]
 1. Cancel an operation
-2. Ask for PIN input (for creating new accounts)

 [RFID]
 1. Test for RFID Scanner Status - OK
 2. Read RFID Cards and send the unique identifier over Serial - OK
 3. Read RFID Cards and wait for a 6-digit PIN for verification - [Updated, see #4]
 4. Challenge user for correct PIN/Paasscode - OK
-5. Make the device hold the scanned serial number until it has confirmed that the Java program has received it
+5. Make the device hold the scanned serial number until the Java program has requested it - OK

 [GSM]
 1. Test for GSM Module Status